We're an affiliate

 Trust me, after finishing any one of these cycling training videos you’ll feel just how hard you trained and notice the fat just melt away.

-Youtube is a great way to follow along with spin classes.
+YouTube is a great way to follow along with indoor cycling classes.

-However, I feel there are better spin classes available to stream.
+However, I feel there are better indoor cycling classes available to stream.

-There are a number of online spin classes you can take part in now that offer that real immersive spin class experience.
+There are a number of online indoor cycling classes you can take part in now that offer that real immersive indoor cycling class experience.

 If you feel it’s better to watch and follow along I suggest looking into LesMills OnDemand.

-If you workout better by listening to a spin class just through audio alone, then I suggest looking into Aaptiv.
+If you workout better by listening to an indoor cycling class just through audio alone, then I suggest looking into Aaptiv.

 It’s a great fitness app that’s really going to give you that fully immersive cycling experience.

-For my full list of best online spin classes, check them out here!
+For my full list of best online indoor cycling classes, check them out here!